inkcap/Fonts5/README.md

    <svg><use xlink:href="fa-brands.svg#facebook"></use></svg>
 </a>
 ```
+When using SVG with stacked icons, the default CSS doesn't always line up.
+Be prepared to make some css adjustemnts.
+If this is an issue, then use the traditional web fonts.

 ## License
 This project is a fork of FontAwesome that removes the JavaScript and is just CSS, Fonts, and SVG's.